Here are some other games and projects I've worked on

 Various jam games

-Games made at various game jams, mostly working alone
+Games made at various game jams

 On the page, you can find juicy 2D platformers such as "Downside Up" and "I am the Narrator".
 When working on platformers, I like working with a mix of Unity's RigidBody system and my own physics code to make the jumping feel especially good.